ZDEEX/pirate/README_offline_transaction_signing.md

    for processing.

 6. Communicatin
-   The Treasure Chest wallet supports encryption between the wallet application and the network miner nodes.
+   The ZDEEX GUI wallet supports encryption between the wallet application and the network miner nodes.
 Your ISP and other information gatherers on the internet won't be able to figure out that you're transacting in ZDEEX coin with your neighbour or somebody on the otherside of the globe.
 In an age of unpresidented survailence ZDEEX